Each c() call copies the entire existing vector

 9.6 Computability

-Everything above assumes the problem can be solved, but not all problems can.
+Everything above assumes the problem can be solved, that some algorithm exists, however slow, that will eventually produce the answer.
+Not all problems have that property.

 9.6.1 The halting problem

-In 1936, Alan Turing proved that no algorithm can decide, for an arbitrary program and input, whether that program will eventually halt or run forever.
-This is the halting problem, and it is undecidable.
-The proof is one of the most beautiful arguments in mathematics, and it fits in half a page.
+He proved that no algorithm can decide, for an arbitrary program and input, whether that program will eventually halt or run forever.
+It was Alan Turing, the same graduate student whose tape machine we met in Section 1.1, now proving that his own machine had a boundary it could never cross.
+The specific question he settled is called the halting problem.
+The proof is one of the most beautiful arguments in mathematics, it fits in half a page, and it works by turning the assumption against itself.
 We give it in full, twice: once in R and once in lambda calculus.

 The proof by contradiction (in R).
 Assume, for the sake of contradiction, that a function halts(f, x) exists.
 It takes any function f and any input x, and returns TRUE if f(x) terminates, FALSE if f(x) runs forever.
 It always returns one or the other; it never crashes or loops itself.
 That is the assumption we will break.